 - i.
 Width Dimensions: - a) Width (min): 100' - ii.
 Any lot that contains Vehicle Fuel Sales (including gasoline and diesel fuel) must be located within 300' of the centerline of an intersection that includes a street from at least one of the following Street Types: Mixed Use Streets or Major Streets. - iii.
 Hours of operation for Vehicle Fuel Sales (including gasoline and diesel fuel) can begin no earlier than 6 AM and end no later than 11 PM.
 Operations include all deliveries and collections.
 Preparation, store cleaning and inventory may be allowed during these restricted hours.
 Uses other than Vehicle Fuel Sales (including gasoline and diesel fuel), car washing and vacuuming may continue operation during these restricted hours. - iv.
 The total number of vehicles capable of being simultaneously serviced cannot exceed 8. - v.
 All vacuuming and compression machines located outside of an enclosed building shall be located at least 50 feet from a Residential District or use and shall be of a design that does not exceed a noise level reading of 55 dB(A). - vi.
 Accessory car washing is only allowed if the car wash is equipped only with fully automatic wash equipment so the driver remains in their car during the entire wash process. - vii.
 Backlighting of fuel canopies is prohibited.
 All canopy lighting shall be flushed mounted underneath the canopy except for signs. - viii.
 Canopies shall be limited to a 16 feet maximum height to the bottom of the underside of the canopy and a 23 feet maximum to the top of the roof of the canopy (absent any required vent stacks). - ix.
 Fuel pumps must be located a minimum of 50 feet from a Residential District. - 4.
 Vehicle Fuel Sales (including gasoline and diesel fuel) in a NX-, CX-, DX- or IX-District is subject to the following: - a.
-A Type 2: Medium protective yard, in accordance with Sec.
-3.5.3, must be established along any side of the property abutting a Residential District
+Where a fuel pump island is located within 100 feet of a Residential District or a residential use, a Type 2: Medium protective yard, in accordance with Sec.
+3.5.3, must be established along the side of the

-- or a residential use.
+- property abutting the Residential District or the residential use.
 The protective yard must include a wall at least 6.5 feet in height. - b.
-Subject to NC DOT driveway access regulations, no fuel pump island shall be located closer than 25 feet from any public street right-of-way.
+Subject to NCDOT driveway access regulations, no fuel pump island shall be located closer than 25 feet from any public street right-of-way.